-To earn rewards points for dining experiences, customers must log in or join the program.
+To earn reward points for dining experiences, customers must log in or join the program.
 This process just takes a quick couple of minutes to complete.

-If you are not an IHG Rewards Club member, you will need to sign up (1 basic form) since you must enter your Rewards Club membership number to submit your other forms for the dining program.
+If you are not an IHG Rewards member, you will need to sign up (1 basic form) since you must enter your IHG Rewards membership number to submit on your other forms for the dining program.

 Basics of Using the Program

-There are 3 membership tiers within the IHG Rewards Club Dining Program.
+There are 3 membership tiers within the IHG Rewards Dining program.
 Depending on your tier, you’ll earn a different amount of points and be offered certain additional benefits when you dine.

-You’ll see that simply by signing up to receive e-mails, you’re bumped up to earning 5 points per $1.
-If you dine 12+ times a year, you’re considered an elite member and can earn up to 8 points per $1.
+You’ll see that simply by signing up to receive emails, you’re bumped up to earning 5 points per $1.
+If you dine 12+ times a year, you’re considered a VIP member and can earn up to 8 points per $1.

 You will then be presented with a list view, or you can choose a map view.
-A number of details are listed including neighborhood, member rating, average price of an entree, days of the week that rewards are applicable, and more.
+Many details are listed including neighborhood, member rating, the average price of an entree, days of the week that rewards are applicable, and more.

-Once you dine at a participating restaurant, be sure to pay with a card that is registered/linked with your IHG Rewards Club Dining Program.
-You’ll earn bonus points based on the cost of your meal, including tax and tip!
+Once you dine at a participating restaurant, be sure to pay with a card that is registered/linked with your IHG Rewards Dining program.
+You’ll earn bonus points based on the cost of your meal, including tax and tip.